JAremko/alpine-vim/README.md

 32. [Vim-less](https://github.com/groenewege/vim-less) *vim syntax for LESS (dynamic CSS)*
 33. [HTML5.vim](https://github.com/othree/html5.vim) *HTML5 omnicomplete and syntax*
 34. [Vim-json](https://github.com/elzr/vim-json) *Syntax highlighting for JSON in Vim*
-35. [Vim-TypeScript](https://github.com/leafgarland/typescript-vim) *Syntax file and other settings for TypeScript.*
-36. [Vim-addon-mw-utils](https://github.com/marcweber/vim-addon-mw-utils) *vim: interpret a file by function and cache file automatically*
+35. [Vim-addon-mw-utils](https://github.com/marcweber/vim-addon-mw-utils) *vim: interpret a file by function and cache file automatically*
-37. [Tlib](https://github.com/tomtom/tlib_vim) *Some utility functions for VIM*
+36. [Tlib](https://github.com/tomtom/tlib_vim) *Some utility functions for VIM*
-38. [Vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) *to navigate seamlessly between vim and tmux splits using a consistent set of hotkeys*
+37. [Vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) *to navigate seamlessly between vim and tmux splits using a consistent set of hotkeys*
-39. [UltiSnips](https://github.com/SirVer/ultisnips) The ultimate snippet solution for Vim!
+38. [UltiSnips](https://github.com/SirVer/ultisnips) The ultimate snippet solution for Vim!
-40. [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) Fast, as-you-type, fuzzy-search code completion
+39. [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) Fast, as-you-type, fuzzy-search code completion
-41. [Vimproc.vim](https://github.com/Shougo/vimproc.vim) Interactive command execution in Vim
+40. [Vimproc.vim](https://github.com/Shougo/vimproc.vim) Interactive command execution in Vim
-42. [Tsuquyomi](https://github.com/Quramy/tsuquyomi) A Vim plugin for TypeScript
-43. [Dockerfile.vim](https://github.com/ekalinin/Dockerfile.vim) syntax file for Docker's Dockerfile and snippets for snipMate
+42. [Dockerfile.vim](https://github.com/ekalinin/Dockerfile.vim) syntax file for Docker's Dockerfile and snippets for snipMate

 *[.vimrc](https://github.com/JAremko/alpine-vim/blob/master/.vimrc)*

 ###### **Working with Golang:**
   - For the full Golang support you need to mount `/usr/lib/go`.
 For example, run [`jare/go-tools`](https://hub.docker.com/r/jare/go-tools/) in the detached mode `docker create -v /usr/lib/go --name vim-go-tools jare/go-tools /bin/true` and mount its volumes like this `docker run ...  --volumes-from vim-go-tools ... jare/vim-bundle` or add it to the alias `alias edit="docker run -ti --rm --volumes-from go-tools -v $(pwd):/home/developer/workspace jare/vim-bundle"`
   - If you want to use a [go-tool](https://hub.docker.com/r/jare/go-tools/) , but [vim-go](https://github.com/fatih/vim-go) doesn't provide a shorthand - you can simply type, for example, `:!gofmt %` and it will output formatted source of the current buffers(`%:p ` absolute file path, `%:h` head of the file name and `%:p:h` is the current directory).
 If you want to overwrite - use `:% ! gofmt %` The `gofmt` tool used as an example, actually, it covered in vim-go.

-###### **Working with typescript/Node.js:**
-  Same as with the Golang tools.
-You can use [`jare/typescript`](https://hub.docker.com/r/jare/typescript) and mount it in to the `/usr/lib/node_modules/`

 ###### Alternatively, you can put something like this into .bashrc to automatically bootstrap all containers: